Skip to main content

 Clean Heat Rules Advance with Executive Order Support

-The Maryland Department of Environment continues developing Zero-Emission Heating Equipment Standards (ZEHES) and Clean Heat Standards to reduce emissions from buildings, with implementation supported by recent executive actions to accelerate climate goals.
+The Maryland Department of the Environment continues developing Zero-Emission Heating Equipment Standards (ZEHES) and Clean Heat Standards to reduce emissions from buildings, with implementation supported by recent executive actions to accelerate climate goals.
 These standards build on Maryland’s ambitious climate targets established in the Climate Solutions Now Act, which requires a 60% reduction in emissions by 2031 and net-zero emissions by 2045.
 The department plans to hold additional stakeholder sessions throughout this spring to finalize implementation details.
 The standards would establish emissions targets for building heating equipment while ensuring energy affordability for all Marylanders.
-Learn more about these standards in the Maryland Department of Environment Climate Pollution Reduction Plan.
+Learn more about these standards in the Maryland Department of the Environment Climate Pollution Reduction Plan.

 Consumer Protection Law SB1 Shows Success in Energy Market